bnhwa/PI_RPG/Readme.md

 ## <u>About</u>

-For this project, I built a mock console with a RPG game on it, controlled by a physical controller containing the ESP-32.
-The mock console, built from legos, contains the Raspberry Pi, augmented with some heat sinks and fans that I ripped from old computers.
-The controller is comprised of an ESP-32, connected to four controller components: 2 push buttons, 1 STPS switch, and 1 joystick.
+For this project, I built a mock console off of the Raspberry Pi with a RPG game on it, connected to a physical game controller (also built by me).
+The mock console, built from Legos, contains the Raspberry Pi, augmented with some heat sinks and fans that I ripped from old computers.
+The controller is comprised of an ESP-32, connected to four controller components: 2 push buttons, 1 SPST switch, and 1 joystick.
 (I did all the animations by hand).
-In my game, you plait y as a knight trying to fend off slimes and various enemies which progressively get more aggressive and intelligent after each round of killing.
-This game allows for the switching of difficulties (AI activated ) via the STPS switich.
+In my game, you play as a knight trying to fend off slimes which progressively get more aggressive and intelligent after each round of killing.
+This game allows for the switching of difficulties (AI activated ) via the SPST switich.

 Demo of the Game itself: [Here](https://youtu.be/SlNXs4tczDE)